Revisions approved Sections 6, 6.1 (removed), 6.2 (renumbered to 6.1)

 A student who successfully completes the candidacy assessment is deemed a doctoral candidate (e.g., Ph.D.
 Candidate).
 The student’s official transcript will note the date when the candidacy assessment was satisfied.

 A student who does not satisfy the requirements of their candidacy assessment is permitted a second attempt at the recommendation of the academic unit and with the permission of the Dean of CGPS or designate.
+The second attempt should be scheduled from one to three months from the date of the first assessment; exceptions will be considered by the Dean of CGPS or designate.
 A second unsatisfactory outcome will automatically result in a requirement to discontinue from that doctoral program.